WHY DO WE NEED ESCAPE STAIRS?

 But what does the fire escape stairs made of?
 The answer is; open steel gratings.

-Every product that is made of open steel gratings are usually durable.
-During the extreme weather in some other country, the material avoids the build-up of ice, snow and leaves.
+Every product that is made of open steel gratings is usually durable.
+During extreme weather in some other countries, the material avoids the build-up of ice, snow and leaves.
 It is very useful for the country that always has an unpredictable change in their weather.

 The fire escape ladder from the lowest level to the ground may be fixed, but commonly it swings down on a hinge or slides down along a track.

 The simple movable designs allow occupants to safely reach for the ground during the fire emergency event but keep in mind that the route preventing people from accessing the fire escape route at certain times such as vandalism or burglary.

 The fire escape exit from the interior of a building may be provided by a fire exit door, but in most cases, the only exit is through a window.
 Besides, the door is often fitted with a fire alarm to prevent other uses of the fire escape and to prevent unauthorized entry.

 An alternate form of rapid-exit fire escape path has been developed in the early 1800s.
 It is also known as an escape chute.
 It was a long canvas tube suspended below a large funnel outside the window of a tall building.
 It was bulky to store inside the building.